iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 * Wires or a cable to connect your USB-to-UART converter to the module's communication pins
 * A battery or power supply to connect to your module

-First, plug your USB-to-UART converter into your computer, and install any drivers if necessary (refer to the manufacturers documentation for your USB-to-UART converter).
+First, plug your USB-to-UART converter into your computer and install any necessary drivers (refer to the manufacturer's documentation for your USB-to-UART converter).
-If installed correctly, a new serial port should be avaiable on your PC.
+If installed correctly, a new serial port should be available on your PC.
 Take note of the name of this new serial port.
 In Windows you can see this under Device Manager->Ports (COM & LPT).
 The image below shows an example where the connected USB-to-UART converter shows up as COM3.
 This port will be used later when connecting with the Control Center